 This introductory guide will offer tools, tips and techniques for businesses of any size.

-Thank you for registering on to the Business and Management Faculty's webinar, Influencing and persuading: Promoting your brand, broadcast on 15 May.
+Thank you for registering on to the Business and Management Faculty's webinar, Five key questions all boards should ask about fraud, broadcast on 16 October.

 Develop your awareness of cloud computing and its risks, with Peter Mandich’s introduction to the faculty’s new report for internal auditors.

 Mark Taylor of the IT faculty explains the pros and cons of adopting BYOD and runs through practical tips for developing effective a BYOD policy.

 Jessica Pillow of Pillow May chartered accountants considers the different tools available for onboarding clients into your growing cloud practice, including examples with GoProposal and Practice Ignition.

 Do you know the difference between Agile and a structured approach to project management?
 Which is best?
 Mike Acaster explains why a combination of both could help in business.